DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

  * `/camera/<camera>/compressed`
    * The topic that the camera publishes each frame to
    * If no actual camera feed is available, you can simulate one using `test_images.py`.
-See Simulating image feeds above for more information.
+See [Simulating image feeds](#simulating-image-feeds) below for more information.
    * Type: sensor_msgs/CompressedImage
   * `/offboard/camera_relay_status`
      * The topic that the Arduino publishes the camera relay status to.
 Only runs if `camera_hard_reset.py` is running.